1. Blog

 Tokyo Marathon

-Click for details on Tokyo’s “Run with Heart” charity entry and “RUN as ONE” time-qualifying standards.
-Charity Runner registration typically opens on a first-come, first-served basis in July.
+Click for details on Tokyo’s “RUN with HEART” charity entry and “RUN as ONE” time-qualifying standards.
+Charity Runner entry typically opens on a first-come, first-served basis in late June or early July.

 Cutoff time: Seven hours (two hours, ten minutes for wheelchair athletes) based on gun time, with the cutoff time enforced at each checkpoint due to reasons of traffic control, security, and event operation.